 All Funds tax receipts are projected to total nearly \$52 billion in the current year, an increase of \$194 million from Enacted Budget estimates.
-The change reflects the increases in the personal income tax estimate and decreases in the corporation and utilities and sales tax projections described above.
+The change reflects the increases in the PIT estimate and decreases in the corporation and utilities and sales tax projections described above.